Fire and Life Safety Policies

 Additionally there is a shuttle for students living in the Paran Creek apartments or at Welling Town House.
 This shuttle transports students from those areas to campus.
 A complete shuttle schedule with times and locations will be available at the start of each term.
 The schedule may change each term according to student needs and availability of drivers.

-Shuttles to and from the airport and train station in Albany to Bennington College at the beginning and end of each term and for Long Weekends are provided by Green Mountain Express, but organized by Campus Safety.
+Shuttles to and from the airport and train station in Albany to Bennington College at the beginning and end of each term and for Long Weekends are provided by Green Mountain Express, and organized by Student Life.
 Students are expected to pay in advance for this service.
 The payments are not refundable.